lo585983/snes9x_3ds/readme.md

 3. Merged structs.
 4. Generally optimised some 65816c instructions to avoid saving to global variables (if they are not going to be used at all, Snes9x does this a lot!)
 5. SPC700 catch up only at HBlank, and when reading to/from $214x registers.
-6. Caching of BRR samples
-7. Use of the 3DS GPU for hardware acceleration
+6. Use of the 3DS GPU for hardware acceleration
-8. Use of the 3DS GPU hardware for some computation related to tile flips / texture coordinates.
+7. Use of the 3DS GPU hardware for some computation related to tile flips / texture coordinates.
-9. The hardware rendering was derived from the original Snes9X software renderer.
+8. The hardware rendering was derived from the original Snes9X software renderer.
 Thus, they don't scale very well during very heavy HDMA effects.
-10. The SNES DSP runs off concurrently and independently on the syscore thread.
+9. The SNES DSP runs off concurrently and independently on the syscore thread.
 Even without syncing with the 65816c/SPC700, it produces reasonable sound and music.

 What's supported:

-1. Graphic modes 0 - 4 (even offset-per-tile modes), mode 7.
+1. Graphic modes 0 - 5, 7.
 2. Save states of up to 4 slots
+3. Cheats
-3. Currently uses CSND for audio.
+4. Currently uses CSND for audio.
 So your entry point to home-brew must be able to use CSND. (if you can play BlargSNES with sound, you should be able to play Snes9X_3DS with sound)
-4. Frame skipping
+5. Frame skipping.
-5. Stretch to full screen / 4:3 ratio
+6. Stretch to full screen / 4:3 ratio
-6. PAL (50fps) / NTSC (60 fps) frame rates.
+7. PAL (50fps) / NTSC (60 fps) frame rates.
-7. Navigation of ROMs in different folders.
+8. Navigation of ROMs in different folders.
-8. SDD1 chip (Street Fighter 2 Alpha, Star Ocean)
+9. SDD1 chip (Street Fighter 2 Alpha, Star Ocean)
-9. SFX1/2 chip (Yoshi's Island / Super Mario Kart, but runs slowly)
+10. SFX1/2 chip (Yoshi's Island, but slow)
+11. CX4 chip (Megaman X-2, Megaman X-3)
+12. DSP chips (Super Mario Kart, Ace o Nerae)
+13. Use of full clock speed in the New 3DS.

 What's missing / needs to be improved:

-1. Sound interpolation / echo (will not be supported)
+1. Sound interpolation / echo
-2. Some sound samples sound very wonky (don't know why)
+2. Some sound samples sound very wonky.
-3. Hi-res support (will not be supported)
+3. Some sound emulation errors.
-4. All the other add-on chips. (not likely to support in the future)
+4. All the other add-on chips.
-5. Mosaics. (will not be supported)
+5. Mosaics.
-6. Turbo buttons (subsequent versions)
-7. CIA version doesn't not properly support resume of the emulator.
+6. In-frame palette changes (without this some games experience colour issues)
+7. Sprite layering issues.

 Credits to:

 1. Snes9x team for the fantastic SNES emulator
-2. StapleButter for his work on BlargSNES.
-Some shader-related optimisations ideas came from him.
-Will likely rely on his codes for Mode 7 implementation too!
+2. StapleButter / DiscostewSM for their work on BlargSNES.
+Many ideas for optimisations came from them.
 3. Author of SF2D library.
 Some codes for hardware acceleration evolved from here.
 4. Authors of the Citra 3DS Emulator team.
 Without them, this project would have been extremely difficult.